Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What will happen during surgery?

 You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may instead be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during surgery, but you will not feel any pain.
 Your surgeon will insert a small scope, or use a microscope and tools in your ear.
 A scope is a small tube with a light and camera on the end.
-He will remove part or all of the stapes bone and replace it with a prosthesis.
+Part or all of the stapes bone will be removed and replaced with a prosthesis.
 Your surgeon will secure the prosthesis and place gauze in your ear.
 Your ear may be covered with a bandage.

 What are the risks of surgery?